 - creating and maintaining the value, assets, and reputation of the Company, - providing added security to the decision-making and processes of the Company in order to promote the reaching of objectives, - promote consistency between actions and the securities of the Company, - mobilize employees around a shared understanding of the main risks to which the Company is exposed.

 C) Components of the risk management system

-The risk controlling method used by the Company is based, on the one hand, on the assessment of the risks within the context of the definition provided in the annual business plan and, on the other, on the elaboration of plans of action aimed at handling these risks.
+The risk controlling method used by the Company is mainly based on a risk assessment it updates every year and on the elaboration of plans of action aimed at handling these risks.